University of Winchester Libraries

 How do I get a library card?

 All you need is your university I.D. card which will be issued to you when you enrol at the start of your course or at the beginning of your employment with us.
 It is also available as an e-card via the University app.
 You will need to have your university I.D. card or e-card with you if you wish to borrow any items from the library.
-If at any time your card is lost or stolen you will need to contact Service desk to arrange for a new card to be issued to you.
+If at any time your card is lost or stolen you will need to contact the IT Helpdesk to arrange for a new card to be issued to you.